 02 of 07

 With its clear water and proximity to the Mesoamerican reef, Cozumel island offers excellent snorkeling.
-Just off of the coast of the Riviera Maya, Cozumel is 30 miles long and about ten miles wide and offers prime underwater viewing conditions, particularly at Punta Sur or Chankanaab Park.
+Just off the coast of the Riviera Maya, Cozumel is 30 miles long and about 10 miles wide and offers prime underwater viewing conditions, particularly at Punta Sur or Chankanaab Park.

 There are dive shops all over the island, so you'll have no problem getting equipment and assistance.
 If you didn't bring your own equipment, rent some snorkel gear and swim out from the shore, or if you want to really explore the reef, hire a guide to take you out on the water and show you the best spots.

 If you choose to snorkel along the shore, make sure the conditions are safe.
 Check the beach warning flag to make sure the currents aren't too strong for swimming and snorkeling.
 When looking for a spot to snorkel, keep an eye out for natural beaches.
 Lots of sand is great for lounging or building sand castles, but not your best bet if you’re looking for fish and other sea life.
-Beaches... with rocks and seaweed are more likely to shelter off-shore reefs, caverns and other protected areas where fish may seek shelter, giving you lots more viewing opportunities.Continue to 3 of 7 below.
+Beaches with rocks and seaweed are more likely to shelter off-shore reefs, caverns, and other protected areas where fish may seek shelter, giving you a lot more viewing opportunities.Continue to 3 of 7 below.

 03 of 07